Aweptimum/Strike/README.md

 You can create shape definitions in the `/shapes` directory of Strike that will be loaded into `S.hapes`.
 There are a few rules to follow:
 1. The shape must be convex
 2. At least define `:new` and `:unpack`
-3. *All* necessary properties need to be initialized inside `:new`.
-If not, you'll get weird behavior as instantiated shapes will populate the object's attributes (I know from experience)
+3. Create a vertex list and feed it to the super constructor

 And you should generally be fine.